On Exotic Materials in 3D Linear Elasticity with High Symmetry Classes: Clips operation

 \section{Clips operation}

 The whole vector space $\Vv$ can be decomposed into a direct sum of irreducible $\Vv_{i}$ $(i=1,\cdots,N)$.
 To obtain the symmetry classes of $\Vv$, we must therefore compute the symmetry classes of a direct sum $\Vv_{1}\oplus \cdots \oplus \Vv_{N}$, knowing independently the symmetry classes of each space $\Vv_{i}$.
-To do so, we introduce in this section a general theory of \emph{clips}~\citep{Olive2019}. \\
+To do so, we introduce in this \red{appendix some basic definitions associated with \emph{clips operation}}~\citep{Olive2019}. \\

-\begin{lem} Let $\Vv$ be a vector space that decomposes into the direct sum of two $\G$-equivariant subspaces: